smourier/VCamNetSample/README.md

   * The CPU, if no Direct3D environment has been provided.
 In this case, the RGB to NV12 conversion is done using Media Foundation's [Color Converter DSP](https://learn.microsoft.com/en-us/windows/win32/medfound/colorconverter).
   * If you want to force RGB32 mode, you can change the code in `MediaStream` constructor and set the media types array size to 1 (check comments in the code).

-## Troubleshooting "Access Denied" on IMFVirtualCamera::Start method
+## Troubleshooting "Access Denied" on IMFVirtualCamera::Start method (AOT and non AOT versions)
 If you get access denied here, it's probably the same issue as for the native version https://github.com/smourier/VCamSample/issues/1

 Here is a summary:

-* The COM object that serves as a Virtual Camera Source (here `VCamNetSampleSource.comhost.dll`) must be accessible by the two Windows 11 services **Frame Server** & **Frame Server Monitor** (running as `svchost.exe`).
+* The COM object that serves as a Virtual Camera Source (here `VCamNetSampleSource.comhost.dll` or `VCamNetSampleSourceAOT`) must be accessible by the two Windows 11 services **Frame Server** & **Frame Server Monitor** (running as `svchost.exe`).
 * These two services usually run as *Local Service* & *Local System* credentials respectively.
 * If you compile or build in a directory under your compiling user's root, for example something like `C:\Users\<your login>\source\repos\VCamNetSample\VCamNetSampleSource\bin\Debug\net8.0-windows10.0.22621.0` or somewhere restricted in some way, **it won't work** since these two services will need to access that.

-=> So the solution is just to either copy the output directory once built (or downloaded) somewhere where everyone has access and register  `VCamNetSampleSource.comhost.dll` from there, or copy/checkout the whole repo where everyone has access and build and register there.
+=> So the solution is just to either copy the output directory once built (or downloaded) somewhere where everyone has access and register  `VCamNetSampleSource.comhost.dll` or `VCamNetSampleSourceAOT.dll` from there, or copy/checkout the whole repo where everyone has access and build and register there.

 ![image](https://github.com/smourier/VCamNetSample/assets/5328574/0c96d30a-c954-4d3f-8c7f-3d723258bd35)